martin-nc/french-revision/README.md

  This was also an experiment to make a page with zero dependencies: no theme, no CSS library, no Google font, no Javascript framework and no site generator.

+ ## To do
+  - Add the GitHub repo link to the web page.
+  - Allow colour change for red-green colour blindness.
+  - Make click events accessible.